Arcadia-Science/arcadia-software-handbook/guides-and-standards/standards--source-control.md

 - All Pull Requests should be reviewed by at least one other Arcadian and merged by the author of the pull request upon approval.
 - Code associated with a pub is tagged in a release and archived on [Zenodo](https://zenodo.org/).

-### Repositories
+## Repositories

-At Arcadia Science, repositories should follow basic guidelines.
+At Arcadia Science, all GitHub repositories should follow basic guidelines.

 - **Repository location**: Repositories for code written at Arcadia should be under the [Arcadia-Science GitHub organization](https://github.com/Arcadia-Science) and not under personal accounts.
 - **Private by default**: Repositories should be private by default.
 If you need to make a repository public, please consult with the software team.